Car Accident Attorneys in New Orleans, Louisiana

 Brain and spinal cord injuries are some of the most severe injuries that can happen as a result of car accidents.
 Even with modern medical technology, brain and spinal injuries are incredibly difficult to treat effectively.
 They may lead to permanent disability.

-In addition to all of these physical injuries, people who have been in serious car accidents are regularly affected by post-traumatic stress disorders.
-This is an often lifetime condition that can make it difficult to function in everyday life.
+In addition to all of these physical injuries, people who have been in serious car accidents are regularly affected by post-traumatic stress disorder.
+This is often a lifetime condition that can make it difficult to function in everyday life.

 Remember the potential for permanent impairment before you accept any offer from your insurance company or from drivers who were at fault for your injuries.
 You may be dealing with monthly costs for the rest of your life as a result of your injuries.